-MP2.7 Locating mineral extraction sites in proximity to the locations of greatest housing and employment growth in Norfolk during the Plan period is expected to contribute to minimising greenhouse gas emissions arising from road transport by locating mineral workings close to the market for the mineral, or close to the processing plant site in the case of silica sand.

-MP2.8 The landscape designations of the Norfolk Coast AONB and the Broads Authority Executive Area are shown on the Key Diagram and the Policies Map along with the national and international ecological designations of Ramsar sites, SPAs, SACs (known as habitats sites) and SSSIs.
-Some of these landscape and ecological designations occur in proximity to Norfolk's urban areas and main towns and are protected by national planning policy and in legislation.

-MP2.9 The NPPF (2023) sets out how to consider impacts of proposed development on the significance of a heritage asset.
-In accordance with NPPF (2023) paragraph 202, where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal.There are over 10,900 Listed Buildings, over 430 Scheduled Monuments, 53 Registered Parks and Gardens and over 280 Conservation Areas in Norfolk.
-These Norfolk's designated heritage assets are shown on the Policies Map and are protected by legislation and in national planning policy.
-However, due to the number and scale of these designated heritage assets they are not shown on the Key Diagram.
-MP2.10 The National Planning Practice Guidance states that mineral planning authorities should plan for the steady and adequate supply of minerals in one or more of the following ways (in order of priority):

-a) designating Specific Sites - where viable mineral resources are known to exist, landowners are supportive of minerals development and the proposal is likely to be acceptable in planning terms.
+- MP2.7 Locating mineral extraction sites in proximity to the locations of greatest housing and employment growth in Norfolk during the Plan period is expected to contribute to minimising greenhouse gas emissions arising from road transport by locating mineral workings close to the market for the mineral, or close to the processing plant site in the case of silica sand. - MP2.8 The landscape designations of the Norfolk Coast AONB and the Broads Authority Executive Area are shown on the Key Diagram and the Policies Map along with the national and international ecological designations of Ramsar sites, SPAs, SACs (known as habitats sites) and SSSIs.
+Some of these landscape and ecological designations occur in proximity to Norfolk's urban areas and main towns and are protected by national planning policy and in legislation. - MP2.9 The NPPF sets out how to consider impacts of proposed development on the significance of a heritage asset.
+In accordance with NPPF (December 2023) paragraph 208, where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal.
+Norfolk's designated heritage assets are shown on the Policies Map and are protected by legislation and in national planning policy.
+However, due to the number and scale of these designated heritage assets they are not shown on the Key Diagram. - MP2.10 The national Planning Practice Guidance states that mineral planning authorities should plan for the steady and adequate supply of minerals in one or more of the following ways (in order of priority): - a) designating Specific Sites where viable mineral resources are known to exist, landowners are supportive of minerals development and the proposal is likely to be acceptable in planning terms.
 Such sites may also include essential operations associated with mineral extraction;

-b) designating Preferred Areas, which are areas of known mineral resources where planning permission might reasonably be anticipated.
-Such areas may also include essential operations associated with mineral extraction; and/or c) designating Areas of Search - areas where knowledge of mineral resources may be less certain but within which planning permission may be granted, particularly if there is a potential shortfall in supply.
+- b) designating Preferred Areas, which are areas of known mineral resources where planning permission might reasonably be anticipated.
+Such areas may also include essential operations associated with mineral extraction; and/or - c) designating Areas of Search areas where knowledge of mineral resources may be less certain but within which planning permission may be granted, particularly if there is a potential shortfall in supply.